 |Basic Definition||Z-test is kind of hypothesis test which ascertains if the averages of the 2 datasets are different from each other when standard deviation or variance is given.||The t-test can be referred to a kind of parametric test that is applied to an identity, how the averages of 2 sets of data differ from each other when the standard deviation or variance is not given.|

 |Population Variance||The Population variance or standard deviation is known here.||The Population variance or standard deviation is unknown here.|

 |Sample Size||The Sample size is large||Here the Sample Size is small.|

 |Key Assumptions||1) All data points are independent.
 2) Normal Distribution for Z, with an average zero and variance = 1.||1) All data points are not dependent.

 2) Sample values are to be recorded and taken accurately

 |Based upon (a type of Distribution)||Z test is based on Normal distribution.||A t-test is based on Student-t distribution.|

-Well, there are also different test like f test, two-tailed vs single tailed, etc., statisticians must be careful while applying them after analyzing the situation and then deciding which one to use.
+Well, there are also different tests like f test, two-tailed vs single-tailed, etc., statisticians must be careful while applying them after analyzing the situation and then deciding which one to use.
 Below is a sample chart for what we discussed above.

 This has been a guide to them Z Test vs T-Test.
 Here we discuss the top 5 differences along with infographics and comparison table.
 You may also have a look at the following articles –